 Cenotes are freshwater lagoons or sinkholes that are very common in the Yucatan peninsula.
 There are literally hundreds of cenotes of all shapes and sizes that can found throughout the region.
 Each cenote is different but you can typically swim, snorkel, or scuba dive to explore the underwater fish, plants, and rock formations.
 If you are feeling bold, many also offer places to jump or dive into the water.

 Where is Cenote Eden?

 How to Get to Cenote Eden Playa del Carmen

-If you have a rental car, it’s very easy to get to Eden Cenote by driving south from Playa del Carmen on the main highway 307.
+If you have a rental car, it’s very easy to get to the Garden of Eden Cenote Mexico by driving south from Playa del Carmen on the main highway 307.
 The cenote is located on the right side just past Puerto Aventuras and there are highway signs to direct you.
 Free parking is available once you arrive at the cenote.